Exclusive! “I have been a huge fan of Ram Gopal Verma and I am very lucky to collaborate with him in my debut project” Pooja Bhalekar

 Pooja Bhalekar on shooting experience with Ram Gopal Varma

-Pooja Bhalekar revealed Ram Gopal Varma is indeed one most loved director we have, he is an industry in himself, he is very professional and there was the positive Vibe all over set throughout the shooting process.
-Ram Gopal Varma is a very well organised person as the filmmaker everything was pre planned.
-He is one such name in the Bollywood industry who directly or indirectly teaches you many things as a newcomer.
+Pooja Bhalekar revealed Ram Gopal Varma is indeed one of the most loved directors we have, he is an industry in himself, he is very professional and there was a positive Vibe on the set throughout the shooting process.
+Ram Gopal Varma is a well-organized person as everything was pre-planned.
+He is one such name in the Bollywood industry who directly or indirectly teaches you many things.

 Pooja Bhalekar on the importance and relevance of the movie

-Pooja Bhalekar says the movie is releasing at the perfect time when we can see there are many movies which are based on real life super womens.
+Pooja Bhalekar says the movie is releasing at the perfect time when we can see many movies are based on real-life superwomen.
 The movie not only speaks about martial arts but also speaks about the strong side of a woman.

 The movie Enter The Girl Dragon is all set to hit the big screen on 15th July, what are your views on the trailer of the movie and how excited are you to see the actress Pooja Bhalekar in the movie, do let us know in the comments section below.